x402 Payment Protocol

 Setting up a wallet

-You need a dedicated Solana keypair with mainnet USDC.
-The Vybe x402 API covers Solana gas on every payment, so the wallet only needs USDC — no SOL required.
+You need a dedicated wallet with mainnet USDC.
+The Vybe x402 API covers gas on every payment, so the wallet only needs USDC — no SOL (or ETH) required.

 Use a dedicated wallet.
 Don't point the SDK at a wallet you also use for trading, custody, or anything else.
-The keypair signs USDC transfers per call, so mixing API spend with other activity makes bookkeeping fragile and risks unintended charges.
+The keypair signs USDC transfers per call; mixing pay-per-call spend with other activity makes bookkeeping fragile and risks unintended charges.

 1. Get a keypair.
 Either: